Uncertainty Estimation by Human Perception versus Neural Models: Results

 \section{Results}

 This section reports the results obtained in this correlation study.
 Table~\ref{tab:correlation} shows the correlation between human perceptual uncertainty and model uncertainty evaluated using the different techniques considered (namely, CE with MC dropout, EUAT, CALS, deep ensemble, isotonic regression, and DEUP) training a ResNet18 on Cifar10-H and CifarN, and a ResNet50 on ImageNet-16H.
+In these experiments, human reviews are not incorporated into the training process.

 The results show no significant correlation between human and model uncertainty.
 The Pearson correlation coefficient between the model and human uncertainty is up to 0.24, 5.07x$10^{-3}$, and 0.35 for ResNet18 trained on Cifar10-H and CifarN, and ResNet50 on ImageNet-16H, respectively.
 The corresponding p-values for ResNet18 on CIFAR10-H and ResNet50 on ImageNet-16H are below the significance threshold of 0.05, confirming the statistical validity of these results.
 However, for ResNet18 with CIFAR-N, the p-value exceeds 0.05, indicating no statistically significant correlation.
 In conclusion, while statistically significant but weak correlations were observed for ResNet18 on CIFAR10-H and ResNet50 on ImageNet-16H, the analysis found no significant correlation between human perceptual uncertainty and model uncertainty estimates for ResNet18 on CIFAR-N. This suggests that there is no correlation between human perception uncertainty and model-derived uncertainty estimates.